Dine Around Downtown: Cooking at Home Edition

 And don’t be a stranger!
 Visit your old favorite haunts and make new discoveries, or check out a place you’ve been meaning to try forever, to enjoy a celebratory meal with friends and family.
 Our Lower Manhattan restaurant community will be happy to serve you!

-TRINITY PLACE BAR & RESTAURANT: Learn to Make Trinity Place’s Beef & Guinness Pie, Roasted Onion Tart, and Whisky Truffles
+TRINITY PLACE BAR & RESTAURANT: Learn to Make Trinity Place’s Beef & Guinness Pie, Roasted Onion Tart, and Irish Whiskey Chocolate Truffles

 THU, MAR 9 | 4:00 PM